Sergei Sviatchenko: Collage

-In Sviatchenko's work as a whole but primarily in his collages, the inspiration from the cult film ”Mirror" (1975) plays a central role.
+In Sviatchenko's work as a whole but primarily in his collages, the inspiration from the cult film "Mirror" (1975) plays a central role.
 The film's poetic aesthetics, its artistic language and symbolism and its figurative execution of time and space became a model for Sviatchenko's artistic creativity.
-A number of works of art by Sviatchenko are dedicated to the film ”Mirror”.
-The collages created in the ”Mirror”-series are made on the basis of film strips from the original film.
+A number of works of art by Sviatchenko are dedicated to the film "Mirror".
+The collages created in the "Mirror"-series are made on the basis of film strips from the original film.

-In collaboration with the Japanese artist Noriko OKAKU, Sergei Sviatchenko created the short film ”Mirror to Mirror” which is dedicated to the film ”Mirror”.
-The film won first prize at the international festival in Lucca (Italy) in 2015.
+In collaboration with the Japanese artist Noriko Okaku, Sergei Sviatchenko created the short film "Mirror to Mirror" which is dedicated to the film "Mirror".
+The film won first prize at the Lucca Film Festival in 2013.

-Collages by Sviatchenko have been displayed at exhibitions in Denmark, Germany, Italy, Austria, France, England, Canada, the United States and published in magazines such as Dazed & Confused, AnOther, Kilimanjaro, Varoom, Elephant, Rojo, Viewpoint, Blueprint, DAMn, Euroman, LOFFICIEL, Stiletto, Arena, Neon, Free & Easy and many others.
+Collages by Sviatchenko have been displayed at exhibitions in Denmark, Germany, Italy, Austria, France, England, Canada, and the United States and published in magazines such as Dazed & Confused, AnOther, Kilimanjaro, Varoom, Elephant, Rojo, Viewpoint, Blueprint, DAMn, Euroman, LOFFICIEL, Stiletto, Arena, Neon, Free & Easy and many others.

 Less Collage

 The concept Less-collage emerged in the 2000s as a trend within modern conceptual collage and was introduced for the first time by Sergei Sviatchenko in 2004.
-Less-collage arose as a reaction to many fragmented, ”congested” compositions in classical and modern collages.
+Less-collage arose as a reaction to many fragmented, "congested" compositions in classical and modern collages.
 What is unique about Sviatchenko's Less-collages and characteristic of his imagery are firstly the distinct cut in selected images and secondly the number of elements in the collage which deliberately is minimized to two or three at the most.
 Unusually light colour backgrounds (few selected colours) highlight the motives and make them visually more convex, giving the otherwise flat images a sharper edged dimension.

 A further characteristic of the Less-collage is the absence of a precise geography and history.
 The elements have been torn out of their original reality and historical context and create instead a new room of interpretation in which the viewer can reflect.